 Escape from Tarkov is a difficult survival game where it helps to have some knowledge before jumping in.
 If you’ve seen a livestream or only just started playing, read our tips and tricks below to get an advantage.
 It’s easy to make simple mistakes without knowing the basics as a beginner.

-Tip 1 – The Difference Between PMC and SCAV
+Tip 1 – Difference Between PMC and SCAV

-There are two ways to play Escape from Tarkov (EFT) and one is riskier than the other.
-While you do need to pick USEC or BEAR when starting, this only decides your PMC appearance.
-Once you’re ready to play, you’ll need to choose PMC or SCAV.
+There are two ways to play Escape from Tarkov and one is riskier than the other.
+While you do need to pick USEC or BEAR when starting, this mainly only decides your PMC appearance.
+Even though USEC has a small advantage on the Lighthouse map.
+That aside, you’ll have to choose PMC or SCAV before playing.

 PMC – This character goes in with whatever gear you equip from your stash.
 That also means if you die, you’ll lose that gear unless it’s insured.
-Further information about insurance is in Tip 3.
-Lastly, PMCs have access to a secure container that can’t be looted.
+If you’re not sure how insurance works, continue reading down to Tip 3.
+Also, PMCs have access to a secure container that can’t be looted.

 The various options let you choose the amount of AI, their difficulty level, and other settings too.
 Two fun settings to turn on are SCAV War and Tagged and Cursed.